Balancing Gut Health: The Role of Your Microbiome and Mucus Layer

 The Role of Nutrilite Mixed FOS with Grape Ferment in Gut Health

-To support this balance, Nutrilite Mixed FOS with Grape Ferment contains a well-rounded blend of prebiotics, including fructooligosaccharides (FOS), indigestible maltodextrin (a type of resistant starch), and polyphenols from grape ferment and passion fruit.
+To support this balance, Nutrilite Mixed FOS with Grape Ferment contains a well-rounded blend of prebiotics, including fructooligosaccharides (FOS), indigestible maltodextrin (a type of resistant starch that passes through the digestive system largely undigested), and polyphenols (a category of compounds naturally found in plant foods, such as fruits, vegetables, herbs, spices, tea, dark chocolate, and wine) from grape ferment and passion fruit.
 Grape ferment, packed with antioxidant properties, not only contributes to gut health but also provides additional protection against oxidative stress, which can damage cells and tissues.

 Unlike studies that focus solely on grape ferment—which may lead to a rise in mucus-degrading bacteria like AKK and a thinning mucus layer—Nutrilite Mixed FOS offers a diverse range of prebiotics that nourish both fiber- and mucus-degrading bacteria.
 This balanced approach not only helps maintain a healthy mucus thickness but also promotes overall gut health through a synergy of botanical ingredients that work together, enhancing each other’s effects.
 By combining prebiotics with plant-based polyphenols, the product creates a synergistic environment that maximizes nutrient absorption, supports beneficial bacterial growth, and fosters overall gut resilience.
 Through a balanced blend of prebiotics in this supplement, we can help maintain a harmonious gut microbiome and mucus layer, which is essential for effective weight management.